cypherhero/Test-MyDFIR/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+My journey into cybersecurity has been driven by a passion for problem-solving and a desire to protect digital spaces from growing threats.
+With a solid foundation as a Vulnerability Scanner Specialist and certifications from Google Cybersecurity and CompTIA Security+, I've transitioned from teaching to securing networks, determined to make an impact in the ever-evolving world of cyber defense.
+Every challenge fuels my commitment to identifying vulnerabilities and empowering organizations to build stronger, more resilient security infrastructures.
+This path has allowed me to combine analytical thinking with my drive to safeguard the digital future, one system at a time.

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join as a Cyber Security Consultant.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]